Nothing-But-Nice/Documents/DKP-System.md

 # TL;DR
 * DKP is earned every ½ hour.
 * BRV is the DKP earned per raid tick.
-For Velious it is 4 dkp per tick.
+For Luclin its 7 dkp per tick.
 * Everyone bids using https://nbn.opendkp.com/#/bid
 * Whoever wins the bid pays +1 over the second highest bid.
 In the event of a tie you pay the bid amount.
 * All bids are shown after bidding period has ended.